ashleychenn/ashleychenn/README.md

 - 👋 Hi, I’m @ashleychenn
 - 🌱 My background is in ESG and digital marketing
-- 💞️ I’m looking to collaborate on data science projects
+- 💞️ I’m looking to collaborate on sentiment analysis projects
 - 🖋 Find me on Medium <a href="https://ashleystevenschenn.medium.com">@ashleystevenschenn</a>
 - 📫 Reach me at ashleychenn@icloud.com